abhikatta/Fake-Contribution-Graph/README.md

 ### This project is only to show that github contribution graph don't really matter.
 It's just the work you put up what matters.

-Basically creates a fake contribution graph.
+Basically creates a fake contribution graph on your github overview page.

 Usage: